-Radiation therapy treats cancer by using high energy to kill tumor cells.
-The goal is to kill or damage cancer cells without hurting healthy cells.
+Radiation therapy treats cancer by using high energy radiation to kill tumor cells.
+The goal is to kill or damage cancer cells without hurting too many healthy cells.

 Different people have different side effects with radiation.
 You may have little or only mild side effects from your treatment; someone else may have many or very severe side effects.
 Unfortunately, it's impossible to predict who will have what side effects.
 In addition, the specific side effects you may have depend on the type of radiation being used, the dose of radiation, the area of the body that's being targeted, and the state of your health.

 Coenzyme Q 10 is a compound that is made naturally in the body.
 The body uses it for cell growth and to protect cells from damage that could lead to cancer (see Question 1).

 Animal studies have shown that coenzyme Q10 helps the immune system work better and makes the body better able to resist certain infections and types of cancer (see Question 5).